Richard Alexander Jr., 77; service set

 Richard W. Alexander Jr., 77, of Morehead City, passed away Monday, March 16, 2020, at Vidant Health in Greenville.
 He has left this world to be with God in the glory land.

-His funeral service with Masonic Rites is at 2 p.m.
-Friday at Crap Point Free Will Baptist Church, officiated by the Rev. Ricky Miller and the Rev. J.R.
+His funeral service is at 2 p.m.
+Friday at Crab Point Free Will Baptist Church, officiated by the Rev. Ricky Miller and the Rev. J.R.
 Clark.
-Interment with military honors will follow at Gethsemane Memorial Park.
+Interment will follow at Gethsemane Memorial Park.

 While Munden Funeral Home is taking the necessary precautions to protect the community from COVID-19, we humbly ask that those with flu like symptoms: fever, cough or shortness of breath, refrain from coming to the visitation and/or service.
 In keeping with the governor’s mandate, we will do what we can to limit the crowd size.
 For those unable to attend the funeral service, it will be webcast through the Munden Funeral Home website.
 We ask that people use wise judgment in attendance.